CoDkid2006/BoTN_Save_Editor/README.md

 ## Brief
 Mostly started this because of not wanting to spend hours breeding perfect nehpelyms but it morphed into curiosity of how UE serializes it saves.
-Figuring out how to parse save game file data structures down to a simple form and recreating them back into a working save has been and interesting challenge.
+Figuring out how to parse save game file data structures down to a simple form and recreating them back into a working save has been an interesting challenge.
 This is more of a tech exploration than a 'Proper' save editor, but included are functions to help facilitate bulk editing of a save.
 More ganular editing is possible but will require more logical thinking on the users end to achieve the desired changes.
 The main function provides examples of most higher level program functions.
 Functions starting with _ are ment to be internal and should only be used inside class or if debugging.

 # BUGS and ISSUES
 If you encounter a bug in the program or it creates corrupted saves.
 Create a new Issue on the Issues page, with the following and it will maybe get fixed